Afdeling Maritieme Techniek Universiteit Gent

 Free Sailing Manoeuvring Tests & SIMMAN Workshop

-Flanders Hydraulics Research with the scientific support of Ghent University has been developing since 1992 ship manoeuvring mathematical models based on captive model tests executed in the towing tank.
+With the scientific support of Ghent University, Flanders Hydraulics Research has been developing mathematical models for ship manoeuvring since 1992.
+The models are based on captive model tests executed in the towing tank.
 The execution of captive model tests where the ship model follows a prescribed track gives the advantage of being able to measure the hydrodynamic forces acting on the ship model.

 The model tests have especially been used for predicting the manoeuvring behaviour of a ship in both deep and shallow water.
-According to PIANC shallow water is detected once the underkeel clearance (UKC) is smaller than 50% of the ship's draft.
+According to PIANC, shallow water has an effect once the underkeel clearance (UKC) is smaller than 50% of the ship's draft.
 These low UKC's are more the rule than the exception in Flanders so that the influence of shallow water on the turning characteristics of ships has always been of interest.
-As these characteristics like advance, transfer and tactical diameter are for most ships increasing with decreasing UKC the validation of the predicted characteristics using the developed mathematical models must be realised.
+As these characteristics like advance, transfer and tactical diameter increase for most ships with decreasing UKC, the predicted characteristics using mathematical models must be validated.

-• The implementation of a free-sailing device in the existing towing tank attached to the main carriage so that free-sailing tests can be executed in the 7 m wide towing tank.
+To this purpose, Flanders Hydraulics Research is able to implement a free-sailing device in the existing towing tank, which is attached to the main carriage so that free-sailing tests can be executed in the 7 m wide towing tank.
 Nevertheless, due to the small width of the tank only some standard manoeuvres can be executed (acceleration, deceleration, crash stop, zigzag tests)

 fs1 fs2 fs3 fs4